-experienced after the accident.
-Gage's case occurred in the midst of a 19th-century debate over localization-regarding whether certain areas of the brain are associated with particular functions.
+However, there is some evidence suggesting that the dramatic changes in Gage's personality were exaggerated and embellished.
+Gage's case occurred in the midst of a 19thcentury debate over localization-regarding whether certain areas of the brain are associated with particular functions.
 On the basis of extremely limited information about Gage, the extent of his injury, and his life before and after the accident, scientists tended to find support for their own views, on whichever side of the debate they fell (Macmillan, 1999).
-What we can conclude from his accident is that he was able to live a full life after his brain injury and that the brain is incredibly resilient.